Automated Patient Triage in Healthcare

 Patient triage in most health systems remains trapped between manual intake processes and fragmented EHR workflows.
 Front-desk staff manually route patient calls and walk-ins using outdated paper protocols or basic EMR flags, while Epic, Cerner, and athenahealth systems sit idle - unable to intelligently assess urgency, comorbidities, or payer authorization requirements in real time.

-Clinical staff spend 15-20% of their day on administrative triage tasks instead of patient care.
-Simultaneously, prior authorization bottlenecks delay care decisions by 3-5 days on average, and misrouted patients create downstream coding errors that inflate claims denial rates to 8-12% above industry benchmarks.
+Clinical staff lose a meaningful slice of every day to administrative triage tasks instead of patient care.
+Simultaneously, prior authorization bottlenecks delay care decisions by days, and misrouted patients create downstream coding errors that push claims denial rates higher than they need to be.

-The result: Patient Services teams process 30-40% fewer encounters per FTE than peer organizations, while readmission rates climb due to inadequate initial risk stratification.
+The result: Patient Services teams process fewer encounters per FTE than the same team could with clean routing, while readmission rates climb due to inadequate initial risk stratification.
 Generic workflow tools and basic chatbots cannot integrate HL7 FHIR data streams or apply clinical logic that accounts for insurance coverage, medical history, and acuity.

 They lack the governance frameworks required under HIPAA and Joint Commission standards, and they cannot learn from payer contract terms or historical denial patterns.
 Health systems default to hiring more staff rather than automating, burning budget on labor while patient satisfaction scores stagnate.